-What Is Loss Leader Pricing?
+What is Loss Leader Pricing?

 In a restaurant, loss leader pricing happens when you decrease your star dish below market value, in the hopes that you will attract more customers.
 While you will lose money on the star dish, customers probably will buy your other more profitable items on the menu and make up for it.
-This is a risky strategy and requires some careful consideration.
+This is a risky strategy and requires careful consideration.
 But don’t worry.
 We’re here to give you some tips and tricks on how to effectively use loss leader pricing to boost your sales.

 Does Loss Leader Pricing Work?

 It does.
-There’s some risk involved in drastically decreasing the price one of your top sellers, but if used right, this technique can increase your sales to the point of overcompsensating that loss.
+There’s some risk involved in drastically decreasing the price one of your top sellers, but if used right, this technique can increase your sales to the point of overcompensating that loss.
 Simply use the steps provided below.